serteri/workbookt1/readme.md

 **Domains and DNS**

 Domain or domain name is the location of a website.
-Every website has an IP address.It is good for computers but it is kind of difficult to remember it.
+Every website has an IP address.It is good for computers but it is kind of difficult to remember it for humans.
 That's why we use domain names instead of IP address.
 A domain name can have up to 63 characters.

 ![domain name exmaple](./images/domain_1.png)(13)

-An URL (complete web address) consists of different parts : protocol,domain name (includes subdomain,seceon-level domain,top-level domain),subdirectory,path.
+An URL (complete web address) consists of different parts : protocol,domain name (includes subdomain,second-level domain,top-level domain),subdirectory,path.

-On the example above:
+On the example below:

 Protocol:https://
 domain name:blog.hubspot.com